 Introduction

 The xWebAdministration module is a part of Windows PowerShell Desired State Configuration (DSC) Resource Kit, which is a collection of DSC Resources produced by the PowerShell Team.
-This module contains the xWebsite resource.
+This module contains the xWebsite and xIisModule resource.
 These DSC Resources allow configuration of IIS Website.

 All of the resources in the DSC Resource Kit are provided AS IS, and are not supported through any Microsoft standard support program or service.
 The “x” in xWebAdministration stands for experimental, which means that these resources will be fix forward and monitored by the module owner(s).